 Having opened in 1896 at the corner of Main and Monroe Streets, the Peabody Hotel is one of the oldest hotels in the United States.
 The hotel founder Col. Robert Campbell Brinkley named the building in memory of George Peabody.

 The hotel was a success from the very start, with well-known dignitaries such as Robert E. Lee and Pres.
-Andrew Johnson booking their stay in The Peabody.
+Andrew Johnson booked their stay in The Peabody.
 But during the Yellow Fever epidemic in 1875, The Peabody served as a hospital for yellow fever victims.

 It relocated to another venue in Memphis in 1925, bannering an Italian Renaissance aesthetics and style, with terracotta detailing.
 One of the attractions of the Peabody is the March of the Peabody Ducks, where a group of Mallard ducks strut from the hotel’s rooftop, passing through the lobby, and all the way to the hotel’s marble fountain.
 This parade of ducks has become a huge tradition in the hotel since the 1930s.